the-turing-way/the-turing-way/book/website/community-handbook/bookdash.md

 - Science communication and technical writing skills.
 - Examples and case studies of reproducible research.
-- Editing and reviewing of existing contents.
+- Editing and reviewing of existing content.
 - Technical tools and methods in data science.
-- Interest in creating contents on community building and collaboration.
+- Interest in creating content on community building and collaboration.
-- Developing learning resources and reusable contents on ethics and AI.
+- Developing learning resources and reusable content on ethics and AI.
 - Artistic skills for illustrations, sketch notes, and infographics.
 - Enhancing online aspects of the book (for example, CSS, layout, interactivity, continuous integration).
 - Improving accessibility of the content and sharing accessibility principles in data science.